stanac/ArgoStore/docs/docs/docs/getting-started.md

 ## What is ArgoStore?

-ArgoStore is `NETSTANDARD2.0` library that is using [SQLite](https://www.sqlite.org) and [JSON1](https://www.sqlite.org/json1.html) to store and retrieve `JSON` documents.
+ArgoStore is a `NETSTANDARD2.0` library that is using [SQLite](https://www.sqlite.org) and [JSON1](https://www.sqlite.org/json1.html) to store and retrieve `JSON` documents.
 It supports identity, indexes, nested objects, collections, LINQ queries, etc...

-It is inspired by awesome [Marten](https://martendb.io/).
+It is inspired by the awesome [Marten](https://martendb.io/).

 ## Getting started

 This guide will get you started with using ArgoStore in console applications.
-For integration with ASP.NET Core, please see [Getting Started with ASP.NET Core]().
+For integration with [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-7.0), please see [Getting Started with ASP.NET Core]().
-It is recommended to read this guide first.
+It is recommended to read this guide before reading [ASP.NET Core guide]().

 ### Prerequisites

 Install [dotnet sdk](https://dot.net) 6, or newer.
 ArgoStore works on any framework that is implementing `NETSTANDARD2.0` so you can try using older frameworks if you want.
 However ArgoStore is only tested with .NET 6 and 7.
-ArgoStore is following [.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), which means we may not fix issues occurring specifically only on older frameworks.
+ArgoStore is following [.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), which means we may not fix issues occurring specifically only on older, unsupported frameworks.

 ---